jantman/blog/content/2008/02/making-available-finally-recognized-for-the-sham-it-is.md

 In *Atlantic v.
 Brennan*, the courts have finally recognized RIAA's "making available" argument for the sham it is.
 Groklaw has a link to the full ruling, which includes:

 > At least one aspect of Plaintiffs' distribution claim is problematic,
 > however, namely the allegation of infringement based on "mak[ing] the
 > Copyrighted Recordings available for distribution to others."...
 This
 > amounts to a valid ground on which to mount a defense, for
-> "<span style="color:red;">without actual distribution of copies . . .
+> "without actual distribution of copies . . .
-> there is no violation [of] the distribution right</span>."
+> there is no violation [of] the distribution right."
 4 William
 > F. Patry, *Patry on Copyright* § 13:9 (2007); *see also id.* n.10
 > (collecting cases); *Perfect 10, Inc. v.
 Amazon.com, Inc*., 508 F.3d
 > 1146, 1162 (9th Cir.
 2007) (affirming the district court's finding